Meliah Rage

-Meliah Rage is an American heavy metal band from Boston, Massachusetts, formed in 1987 by guitarist/songwriter Anthony Nichols.
+Meliah Rage is an American heavy metal band from Boston, Massachusetts, formed in 1986 by guitarist/songwriter Anthony Nichols.
 They are characterized primarily as thrash metal with more classical metal melodies.
 The band has released 12 albums.
 Its current members include Anthony Nichols, Jim Koury, Darren Lourie, Paul Souza, and Stu Dowie.
 They at one time featured Godsmack frontman Sully Erna on drums, who appeared on the Unfinished Business album.

-The band went on hiatus in January 2021.
+The band went on hiatus in January 2021, but reunited in 2025.